distbit0/distbit.xyz/_posts/2024-07-20-correlation-vs-causation-in-futarchy.md

 ## Strategy: Randomise, sometimes

 The "randomise, sometimes" strategy addresses confounding in decision markets by occasionally selecting actions at random.
 It works by cancelling the market 90% of the time, making all shares worth $0.
 In the remaining 10% of cases, an action is randomly selected and the markets are resolved based on the results of these random actions.
-Trader rewards are then multiplied by 10 to compensate for the 90% cancellation rate.
+Trader payouts are then multiplied by 10 to compensate for the 90% cancellation rate.

 This approach eliminates confounding because traders price shares solely based on the random selection scenario, while the non-random 90% doesn't affect pricing due to market cancellation.
 Importantly, this strategy allows decision-makers to use market predictions to inform choices 90% of the time, while still maintaining unbiased market prices.
 It effectively separates the price formation process from actual decision-making, preserving the market's informational value while preventing feedback loops that could distort prices.